influoai-prog/demomatebase/README.md

 Visit `http://localhost:3000` to explore the storefront.

+### Running Online (Codespaces/Gitpod)

+You can run the project entirely in the cloud without any local setup:

+1. Fork this repository.
+2. Launch a new [GitHub Codespace](https://docs.github.com/en/codespaces/getting-started/quickstart) or open the repo in [Gitpod](https://gitpod.io/).
+3. In the online terminal, run `npm install` followed by `npm run dev -- --hostname 0.0.0.0`.
+4. Use the forwarded port (typically `3000`) in the web IDE preview to access the storefront.

+Because the Base SDK is mocked, no external blockchain services are required for the demo checkout flow in these online environments.

 ### Switching Networks

 - For Base Sepolia: set `NEXT_PUBLIC_NETWORK=base-sepolia` and use the Sepolia RPC/paymaster URLs.